 V. Adverse Effect on the Historic Property

 This project proposes to replace the historic Saline Creek Bridge with a new structure on existing alignment.
-The bridge is eligible for the National Register, and this action constitutes an "adverse effect" to the structure as described in 36 CFR 800.3 (b) (1) (4) of the National Historic Preservation Act.
+The bridge is eligible for the National Register, and this action constitutes an "adverse effect" to the structure as described in 36CFR800.5(a)(2)(i) of the regulations implementing the National Historic Preservation Act.

 VI.
 Summary of Alternative Courses of Action